 Setting a Date

 Linda is already retired.
 She retired at the time we moved to Massachusetts from Ohio.
 She no longer had a career as such, but a job with little advancement opportunity.
-During one of campaign periods for an increase in the local school levy, they restricted school buses to the state minimum of outside two miles from school.
-We lived just within the two mile range so Linda gave up her position in the Trust Department and accepted a part time position as a bank teller with the same employer to be closer to home and to have more flexible work hours.
-Within a couple weeks bus service was resumed, but the change had been made and she was never considered for a position in the Trust Department again.
-As time went on she was assigned to branches further and further from home.
+During one of the campaign periods for an increase in the local school levy, they restricted school buses to the state minimum of outside two miles from school.
+We lived just within the two-mile range, so Linda gave up her position in the Trust Department and accepted a part-time position as a bank teller with the same employer to be closer to home and to have more flexible work hours.
+Within a couple of weeks, bus service was resumed, but the change had been made, and she was never considered for a position in the Trust Department again.
+As time went on, she was assigned to branches further and further from home.
 It was an easy decision to retire when relocation provided another good excuse.

 Wednesday, November 22, 2006